Digimon Tamers: Battle of Adventurers

-Digimon Tamers: Battle of Adventurers (デジモンテイマーズ 冒険者たちの戦い, Dejimon Teimāzu Bōkensha-tachi no Tatakai) is a 2001 Japanese animated adventure film based on the Digimon franchise created by Akiyoshi Hongo, and its third series, Digimon Tamers.
-The film is directed by Tetsuo Imazawa, written by Yasuko Kobayashi, and produced by Toei Animation.
-The film was released in Japan on July 14, 2001, as part of Toei Animation Summer 2001 Animation Fair, featuring alongside Mōtto!
+Digimon Tamers: Battle of Adventurers (デジモンテイマーズ 冒険者たちの戦い, Dejimon Teimāzu Bōkensha-tachi no Tatakai) is a 2001 Japanese animated adventure film directed by Tetsuo Imazawa and written by Yasuko Kobayashi; the film is based on the Digimon franchise by Akiyoshi Hongo, and its third series, Digimon Tamers.
+Produced by Toei Animation and distributed by Toei Company, Battle of Adventurers is the sixth film in the franchise, and takes place during the Tamers' summer vacation, where Mephistomon sends Digimon to invade the Real World through a virus called the "V-Pet".
+Battle of Adventurers was released in Japan on July 14, 2001, as part of Toei Animation Summer 2001 Animation Fair, featuring alongside Mōtto!
 Ojamajo Doremi: The Secret of the Frog Stone and Kinnikuman: Second Generation films.

-The film takes place during the Tamers' summer vacation, where Mephistomon sends Digimon to invade the Real World through a virus called the "V-Pet".

 The film marks the first film for Digimon Tamers, and was followed by Runaway Locomon (2002).

 Plot

 As Takato and Henry arrive at Okinawa for their summer trip, they part ways as Takato stays with his cousin Kai and his grandfather, while Henry visits the underwater ruins offshore.
-Meanwhile, Rika, who's staying home in Tokyo, fights a Pteramon at an oil plant, with her and Renamon noticing a suspicious motive for its attacks.
+Meanwhile, Rika, who is staying home in Tokyo, fights a Pteramon at an oil plant; she and Renamon become suspicious of Pteramon's motives for attacking.
 The next morning, Takato, Kai, and Guilmon save a girl named Minami from Tylomon.
-Minami explains to Takato later that night that she was being chased by many Digimon, because her laptop carried an original prototype V-Pet.
-Much later, Scorpiomon and Divermon tries to capture Minami, but Seasarmon appears from the laptop screen and saves her, but Mantaraymon escapes with Minami.
+Minami explains to Takato that she was being chased by many Digimon because her laptop carries the original prototype V-Pet, which was modeled after her late puppy, Mei.
+Much later, Scorpiomon and Divermon try to capture Minami.
+Seasarmon appears from the laptop screen and saves her, but Mantaraymon escapes with Minami.

-Meanwhile, V-Pets are causing technical viruses around the globe, and taking over the entire computer system.
-Takato and the others goes to an island where Minami is held captive.
-Inside, Minami's father reveals that the prototype is carrying a vaccine program, and Tameshiro, the head of the V-Pet manufacturing company, is revealed to be a Digimon named Mephistomon that sent the Digimons to capture Minami.
-As Seasarmon tries to attack Mephistomon, he is bested and de-evolves to Labramon, resembling Minami's late puppy, Mei.
-Henry and Rika arrives via Omegamon's help, who've revealed that it has been hunting for Mephistomon from the beginning.
+Meanwhile, V-Pets are causing technical viruses around the globe, and taking over entire computer systems.
+Takato and the others go to the island where Minami is held captive.
+They find Minami's father, who reveals that the prototype V-Pet carries a vaccine program, and Tameshiro, the head of the V-Pet manufacturing company, is revealed to be a Digimon named Mephistomon that sent the Digimon to capture Minami.
+As Seasarmon tries to attack Mephistomon, he is bested and devolves to Labramon, resembling Mei.
+Henry and Rika arrive via Omnimon's help, who reveals that it has been hunting for Mephistomon from the beginning.

-Takato and the others fight and seemingly deletes Mephistomon, while Minami's cry over Labramon's death activates the vaccine, which cures the computer system over the world.
-Mephistomon evolves into Gulfmon and overpowers the partner Digimon.
-Calumon enables the partner Digimons to Ultimate-levels and defeats Gulfmon, setting everything back to normal.
+Takato and the others fight and seemingly delete Mephistomon, while Minami tearfully acknowledging a dying Labramon as "Mei" activates the vaccine, which cures the computer systems over the world.
+However, Mephistomon evolves into Gulfmon and overpowers the partner Digimon.
+Calumon enables the partner Digimon to digivolve to Ultimate-level and defeat Gulfmon, setting everything back to normal.